Set up sign-up and sign-in with a LinkedIn account using Azure Active Directory B2C

-To use a LinkedIn account as an identity provider in Azure Active Directory (Azure AD) B2C, you need to create an application in your tenant that represents it.
+To use a LinkedIn account as an identity provider in Azure Active Directory B2C (Azure AD B2C), you need to create an application in your tenant that represents it.
 If you don't already have a LinkedIn account, you can sign up at https://www.linkedin.com/.

 - Sign in to the LinkedIn Developers website with your LinkedIn account credentials.

-- Select My Apps, and then click Create Application.
+- Select My Apps, and then click Create app.

-- Copy the values of Client ID and Client Secret.
-You can find them under Authentication Keys.
-You will need both of them to configure LinkedIn as an identity provider in your tenant.
+- Select the Auth tab.
+Under Authentication Keys, copy the values for Client ID and Client Secret.
+You'll need both of them to configure LinkedIn as an identity provider in your tenant.
 Client Secret is an important security credential.

 your-tenant-namewith the name of your tenant.
 You need to use all lowercase letters when entering your tenant name even if the tenant is defined with uppercase letters in Azure AD B2C.
-Select Add, and then click Update.
+Select Update.

 Configure a LinkedIn account as an identity provider